DaveWhiteh/stock-it/TESTING.md

 <img src="static/images/readme/testing/testing-performance-mobile.jpg" width="750">
 </details>

 For mobile the performance slightly dipped below 90.
-Having reviewed this and looked at the performance on a mobile device, the score was found not to be of any concern, as the perfomrnace was high on all devices tested on.
+Having reviewed this and looked at the performance on a mobile device, the score was found not to be of any concern, as the perfomrnace was high on all live mobile devices tested on.

 ---

 ## Responsiveness

-#### Live
+### Live

 The website was tested on the following live devices:
 + **iiyama desktop monitor - 1920x1080 resolution**